ptarau/recursors/README.md

 ...   print(result)
 ```

-Also, you can ask more interesting questions like in:
+Also, you can explore questions with less gruesome results like in:

 ```
-from deepllm.api import *
-1. for result in run_rrater(initiator='How to repair a flat tire', prompter=goal_prompter, lim=1):
-  print(result)
+for result in run_rater(initiator='Artificial General Intelligence', prompter=sci_prompter, lim=2, threshold=0.5):
+...   print(result))
 ```

 #### Tests and demos